benwzj/benwzj.github.io/_posts/2025-05-05-transformer.md

 - Unlike traditional recurrent or convolutional models that process data sequentially, the Transformer leverages a mechanism called **self-attention** to process all input data simultaneously.
 This allows for much greater parallelization, leading to faster training and the ability to handle longer sequences of data effectively.
 - Transformers are widely used in various fields, including natural language processing (NLP) for tasks like translation, text generation, and question answering, as well as computer vision.
 - In essence, transformer models have revolutionized the way we process and understand sequential data by leveraging the power of attention and parallel processing.
-- Like GPT, BERT, they are based on Transformers.
+- Like GPT(Generative Pre-trained Transformer), BERT(Bidirectional Encoder Representations from Transformers), they are based on Transformers.
 - Self-Attention and Positional Encoding are the main innovations.

 ## Key Concepts